wigging/swift-macos/docs/_sections/preferences-window.md

 title: Preferences Window
 ---

-The Prefences is a view to present the app settings stored in `@AppStorage` property wrapper.
-You need to add `Settings` to you App protocol.
+A preferences window is typically used to present and configure the settings associated with a Mac application.
+In apps built with SwiftUI, these settings are stored and set using the `@AppStorage` property wrapper.
+To add a preferenes window to your application, you need to add `Settings` to the app protocol.

 ![preferences window](/swift-macos/images/preferences-window.png)